-Regular trash is picked up every Monday and Thursday and recycling is picked up every Wednesday, except for the following holidays: 4th of July, Thanksgiving, Christmas Day, and New Years Day.
+Regular trash is picked up every Tuesday and Friday and recycling is picked up every Wednesday, except for the following holidays: 4th of July, Thanksgiving, Christmas Day, and New Years Day.
 Trash is NOT permitted to be placed on the curb before dusk on the night before a scheduled pick-up.
-Yard waste is picked up the 2nd and 4th Thursdays of the month, except for the above holidays.
+Yard waste is picked up the 2nd and 4th Fridays of the month, except for the above holidays.

 Please click here to find out about disposing of large and very heavy items.